 (Note: because I am sure someone will ask, “What about the Mongols, with their huge, entirely land-based mega-empire?”
 The short answer is that for steppe nomads, like the Mongols, this logistics equation works on an entirely different basis, with a completely different set of constraints.
 The long answer will probably have to wait for us to take a closer look at steppe nomads and how poorly represented they are in fiction – probably beginning with the Dothraki.)

 But with the geography of Westeros as it is, it doesn’t work.
-Put quite simply, Jamie’s plan is stupid and Daenerys could have saved herself and everyone else some valuable time by just staying in Dragonstone while Jamie and his army collapsed from starvation.
+Put quite simply, Jaime’s plan is stupid and Daenerys could have saved herself and everyone else some valuable time by just staying in Dragonstone while Jaime and his army collapsed from starvation.

 Had she done so, it would also have saved us from the tactical train-wreck of a battle that is the Battle of the Gold Road.
 And that’s what we’re going to nit-pick on next week.